 There are many common ailments of the feet, ranging from bunions to fallen arches.
-One of the most common, and painful, that I run into on a regular basis in my Santa Rosa Personal Training practice is plantar fasciitis.
+One of the most common, and painful, that I run into on a regular basis in my Santa Rosa bodywork practice is plantar fasciitis.
 Technically, plantar fasciitis is inflammation of the plantar fascia, a thick sheet of connective tissue on the bottom of the foot.
 However, this diagnosis is frequently assigned to any number of conditions causing pain on the bottom of the foot.
 Plantar fasciitis is generally experienced as pain, sometimes severe, on the bottoms of the feet.
 This pain is often concentrated near the front of the heel and is often worst when getting up in the morning and at night.

 Traditional View of Plantar Fasciitis